Nepetella Herb (Calamint) Organic Seed

-A regional favorite in Tuscany where it is added to mushroom dishes and green vegetables for its distinctive minty flavor.
-Sautéed zucchini or mushrooms with fresh nepitella, tomatoes, and garlic is served with roast or boiled meat dishes.
+Nepietella is a regional favorite in Tuscany where it is added to mushroom dishes and green vegetables for its distinctive minty flavor.
+Sautéed zucchini or mushrooms with fresh nepetella, tomatoes, and garlic is served with roast or boiled meat dishes.

 A member of the mint family, lesser calamint (Calamintha nepeta) is a low growing, aromatic, spreading shrub that grows into a mound about 18 inches tall.
 It spreads, but is not invasive.